Let us tell you the story of the Gypsies...

 The Gypsy Cob is a relatively new breed to the US and Canada and compared to other breeds there are still very few of them here.
 Let us tell you why….

-The Gypsies were bred for many years in Ireland and England by what is known as the Romani people or the Pavee which means Irish Traveler.
+The Gypsies were bred for many years in the U.K. by what is known as the Romani people or the Pavee which is another word for Irish Traveler.
 It is the only broken coloured horse breed in the British Isles, so how no-one noticed these horses before 1997 is astounding, but that is truly how long it took for them to be brought to North America.